 Open dumping and simple landfills are the most common treatment methods for municipal solid waste in developing countries.
 The main reason is the low investment and operation costs.
 However, the environmental problems related to these treatment techniques are well known and, as mentioned in the introduction, many municipalities and communities are trying to introduce improved methods.
 Paradoxically, upgrading open dumps to landfills may contribute to increased emissions of GHG.
 Methane generation is higher in deep, compacted landfills than in shallow, loosely packed open dumps because of the anaerobic conditions prevailing in the former.
 Hence, by introducing measures aimed at improving waste management, local authorities run the risk of shifting local problems related to health impacts, water pollution, odour and land shortage to the global problem of climate change.
-However, a number of alternative treatment methods exist (fig. 6.1) and more experience in using these methods and discusses their pros and cons from a sustainability perspective with special attention given to emissions of GHGs.
+However, a number of alternative treatment methods exist (fig. 6.1) and more experience in using these methods is gradually being gained.
+This section briefly presents the main treatment methods and discusses their pros and cons from a sustainability perspective with special attention given to emissions of GHGs.